liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 #### Why was this change made?

-This change was made to allow for comment pagination when following the *More Comments* link.
+This change was made to support comment pagination.

 ---------------------------------------